Bhuvanmysoresridhar/Serverless-Lakehouse-using-Polars-on-AWS/README.md

-# Serverless Lakehouse on AWS using CDK, Polars, and DuckDB
+# Serverless Lakehouse on AWS using CDK, Polars

 ## Overview
 This project demonstrates how to build a fully **serverless lakehouse** architecture on AWS using: